 Regardless of the wage violation, it takes a skilled employment lawyer to protect your rights and help you obtain the maximum compensation you deserve.

-Contact Vaziri Law LLC for Help With Your Chicago Wage and Hour Claim
+Contact Vaziri Law LLC for Help With Your Claim

-Because wage and hour issues often involve groups of employees, it may be possible to pursue a class-action lawsuit.
+Because these issues often involve groups of employees, it may be possible to pursue a class-action lawsuit.
 By combining the claims of many individuals into a single action, each member of the class has a chance to achieve a favorable outcome.

-At Vaziri Law LLC, we have a proven history of successfully handling wage and hour claims.
-We also work with business clients to resolve wage and hour disputes and help them adhere to applicable wage and hour laws.
+At Vaziri Law, LLC, we have a proven history of successfully handling these types of claims.
+We also work with business clients to resolve disputes and help them adhere to applicable laws.
 Contact our office today to schedule your initial consultation.

 Vaziri Law helps residents of Chicago with Wage and Hour claims including those who live in Cook County, Dupage County, Lake County, McHenry County, and Will County.